colll78/cardano-lightning/docs/adrs/minimal-state.md

 To justify that this data is sufficient, we must consider each step, and what happens to the data.
 This is a first approximation of an L1 spec.

-#### L2

-##### Cheque

-While the channel is open, the partners can safely exchange cheques.
-A cheque represents value owed from the sender to recipient.
-The cheque must have a valid signature.

-The signature is formed on the concatenation of the channel id and the payload

-> ::: TBC ::: What is signed? `cid . payload` ?

-Cheques have an index.
-The index is treated as a monotonically increasing sequence.

-A cheque can be **raised**.
-A cheque is raised if a second signed cheque is sent, with an index already in use.

-To be considered valid, the receiver will verify that:

-- The amount of the cheque must be greater.
-- This index must not have been accounted for in a previous squash (see below).

-The L1 will only except one cheque per index, thus on a close or resolve step, the partner is motivated to include the latest cheque per index.

-Similarly, a locked cheque can be **unlocked**.
-The sender reissues a cheque with the same index, but of constructor `NormalCheque`.
-This will prevent the need to use the cheque on the L1 before the deadline expires.

-Again the receiver will verify that:

-- The value matches (or is at least) that of the normal cheque.

-##### Squash

-Periodically, partners can request and exchange a squash.
-This aggregate the amounts in the cheques to date.

-The squash includes the index (`idx`) of the highest cheque included in the aggregate.

-If there are pending locked cheques or cheque indices that a partner believes will still be utilised via raises, and these have a relative low index, then they can be included in the exclusion list (`exc`).

-All cheques that contribute to the amount in the squash are said to be **accounted** for.
-All other cheques are considered **unaccounted**.

-A squash must be signed similarly to a cheque.

 #### L1 steps

 ##### Open

 On an `open`: